 For the purposes of S106, 'community infrastructure' can be defined as 'the basic physical and organisational structures and facilities needed for the effective operation of the community affected'.
 The application of physical infrastructure is the preferred route for S106 funds.

 The Town Council have formed a Community Project Working Group and this working group will be tasked with assessing the project bids and agreeing a final Town Council recommendation to Stroud District Council as part of its remit.

 The Council has been advised by Krista Harris (Stroud District Council) and Barbara Pond (Gloucestershire Rural Community Council).

 The Town Council have submitted a final recommendation to Stroud District Council in stating what project(s) they would recommend receive S106 funding.
 The Town Council resolved to request that The Chantry Centre, Dursley & District Community Association and GL11 Community Project to receive funding.

-Stroud District Council's Strategy & Resource Committee will confirm the final decision on the 13th July 2017.
+Stroud District Council's Strategy & Resource Committee will confirm the final decision.